Advancing gender equality through the stories of young women supported by Room to Read | March 06, 2023

 This International Women’s Day and throughout the coming months, we invite you to dive into She Creates Change, and see how we are advancing gender equality through the stories of young women around the world.

-Be among the first to access all the She Creates Change content leading up to the big premiere on International Day of the Girl in October — including behind the scenes moments, sneak peeks and deep dives with all the extraordinary changemakers involved in this project.
+Be among the first to access all the She Creates Change content — including behind the scenes moments, sneak peeks and deep dives with all the extraordinary changemakers involved in this project.

 Room to Read’s life skills curriculum has long supported girls as they chart and pursue successful life paths and change their communities and the world for the better.
 Through our Girls’ Education Program, based in schools, we have helped girls develop critical life skills like self-confidence, perseverance, critical thinking and communication.
 We have also worked with them to build the knowledge they need to pursue their dreams — through lessons, activities and mentorship focused on themes like financial literacy and reproductive health.
 This work and the subsequent research to evaluate the effectiveness of our programs has enabled us to identify what skills are most needed to positively influence girls’ life outcomes in historically under-resourced communities.